 Budgeted Income Statement

 On the basis of the above budgets, the budgeted income statement is prepared.
-Budgeted Income statement includes following;
+The budgeted Income statement includes the following;

 Budgeted Balance Sheet

 The budgeted balance sheet is prepared once the Budgeted Income Statement is prepared.
-Budgeted balance sheet indicates following:
+The budgeted balance sheet indicates the following:

 All the divisional budgets are interrelated.
 A mistake in preparation for any budget leads to a mistake in the master budget.
-Hence, it is recommended to prepare the budget which is ambitious but achievable and not a fairy tale.
+Hence, it is recommended to prepare a budget that is ambitious but achievable and not a fairy tale.

 Applications of Master Budget